santamasa/optimism/op-supervisor/README.md

 - `Chain processor`: indexes blocks/events, including unsafe blocks
 - `Cross-unsafe worker`: updates cross-unsafe, by cross-verifying unsafe data
 - `Cross-safe worker`: updates cross-safe, by cross-verifying safe data within a L1 view

+Note that the `cross-unsafe` worker operates on any available L2 dependency data, whereas the `cross-safe` worker incrementally expands the L1 scope, to capture the `cross-safe` state relative to each L1 block.

 Most supervisor branching logic deals with the edge-cases that come with syncing dependency data, and updating the safety views as the dependencies change.